Sunday, April 30, 2023

 One night Manny took his second wife to dinner at a midtown restaurant after playing tennis under the Queensboro Bridge.

 The midtown restaurant wasn't expensive, because besides being a tough guy, Manny was a little cheap.
 This vice was another legacy of a Brownsville upbringing.
-His second wife didn't mind the stinginess, for she used to dine with the infamous Jewish gangster Meyer Lansky and Luciano's 'Little Man' would split a dish with her.
+His second wife didn't mind the stinginess, because she used to dine with the infamous Jewish gangster Meyer Lansky and Luciano's 'Little Man' would split a dish with her.
 She always told Manny that he was no Meyer Lansky.

 "He was a runt."
 Manny wasn't too tall either, but his height broke 5-8.
 A good half-foot taller than Meyer Lansky.